JJLindsay/TappyDefender/README.md

 <br/>When it is finished, it will be a Flappy Bird clone.

 Current State:
--A basic collision detection is now in place and the collision box is visible to debugging purposes.
+<br/>- When a player collides with an enemy the enemy is removed fromt the screen.
+For debugging purposes, the collision box is visible.